JaydenXsoe/JaydenXsoe.github.io/_writing/2025-05-20-AGI-Alignment-and-Human-Resilience.md

 The main point being that AGI and it's future iterations must be aligned with the goals of a harmonius human society.

 ## Conclusion

+Note: Refine this.
+In conclusion, It is truly a challenge to see the good in a system that is rushed and extremely prone to a power structure favouring dictatorship.
+The most good, can only be achieved by the most, aligning their own biological quantum computers to tackle the hardest possible problem of humanity -- this being the final problem of humanity, the AGI we create.
+As throughout history humans have constantly been disconnected, defficient, disassociated with reality, and have walked paths that have lead to the wrong outcomes.
+If more were truly courageous and brave enough to overcome their own demons, to truly look into reality, and to finally decide that sacrifice for the greater good should outperform selfish, petty, illogical, and hasty behaviour, we may still have hope.

 HAH -- Well played.